uoregon-libraries/rais-image-server/docker/s3demo/README.md

 You can also use other s3 tools if the web interface for minio isn't usable for you.
 You'll just have to specify the S3 endpoint as `http://localhost:9000`.

-The command-line tool `mc` can be used something like this (from you host, not one of the containers!):
+The command-line tool `mc` can be used something like this (from your host, not one of the containers!):

 ```bash